 To keep it going, look up some free dance tutorials, like this video which shows kids how to dance to "Can't Stop the Feeling" by Justin Timberlake.

 Want more ideas?
-Check out 20+ resources to keep your kids entertained.
+Check out 10 cheap or free days out your kids will love.